 - A physician finds to be a worthwhile learning experience related to his/her practice.

 Examples of this type of learning activity include: Teaching physicians, residents, medical students or other health professionals; unstructured online searching and learning (i.e., not IPOC); reading authoritative medical literature, consultation with peers and medical experts; self-assessment activities; small group discussions; medical writing; research; peer review and quality assurance participation.
-Physicians should claim AMA PRA Category 2 Credit™ for appropriate activities on the PRA application form.
+Physicians should claim AMA PRA Category 2 Credit™ for appropriate activities directly from the AMA.

 Accredited providers may not certify activities for AMA PRA Category 2 Credit™ or advertise that any activity qualifies for such credit.